 If you are thinking about blogging on a full-time basis, you are probably exploring the different avenues for generating revenue.

-I earn a fulltime income from my blogs, having multiple revenue streams at work on every one of my websites, which helps to bring in 5 figures each month.
+I earn a fulltime income from my blogs, having multiple revenue streams at work on every one of my websites.
 I share all of my strategies here at HerPaperRoute to help you discover all the ways you can make money blogging.

 The expenses of blogging are something that a lot of new bloggers overlook, and without being knowledgeable about these costs, you could be in for a surprise later, or unprepared to pay for the things you need when you need them.